 The cosmic home that we live in is astonishingly beautiful and vast.
 Just think of the pictures of exquisite planets, galaxies and nebulae that NASA has beamed home for us.
 Pause for another moment to reflect on the fact that the observable universe is 93 billion light years across.
-The reality, though, is that there is a vast realm of cosmic space and time beyond the observable universe which we will never be able to peer into, even with the most powerful telescopes that we could ever build.
+The reality, though, is that there is a vast realm of cosmic space-time beyond the observable universe which we will never be able to peer into, even with the most powerful telescopes that we could ever build.

 A brief history of cosmology